Effect of control procedures on the evolution of entanglement in open quantum systems: Dynamic decoupling and the effect on ESD

 where

 Here $iG^>(\omega)=\gamma/(1-e^{-\beta\omega})$ is the Fourier transform of $G^>(t)$ and $G^<(\omega) = G^>(-\omega)$, therefore, $G^<(t) = G^>(-t)$.
-This problem has a very interesting symmetry: the diagonal and off diagonal elements do not mix if the initial state of the charge particle is a diagonal density matrix in the BC.
-Therefore, we can divide the Redfield tensor elements in two parts, one which corresponds to population (diagonal elements) and other which corresponds to coherence (off diagonal elements).
+This problem has a very interesting symmetry: the diagonal and off diagonal elements do not mix if the initial state $\rho(0)$ is a diagonal density matrix in the BC.
+Therefore, we can divide the Redfield tensor elements in two parts, one corresponding to population (diagonal elements) and other corresponding to coherence (off diagonal elements).

 The $R_{ii,nn}$ elements which affect the population are:

 Here $n \ne i$ and $\chi_{in} = (|\langle n|b|i\rangle|^2 + |\langle n|b^{\dagger}|i\rangle|^2)$, and